Athena-OS/athena/docs/nixpkgs.md

 If you need to perform massive change on the code of upstream files, you can create **patch files** that will replace the diff content with respect to the original files.
 This is useful if a tool works on usual Linux systems but not in NixOS and some changes should be applied to make it working on NixOS.

+#### Get patch files

+When we submit existing tools, some of them could need to be patched for several motivations (i.e., security reasons).
+How can we know if a tool has patch files available?

+One effective method is to access to [Debian Security Tools Packaging Team repository](https://salsa.debian.org/pkg-security-team) and search for the tool you are submitting in Nix repository and look inside `debian/patches` directory where you can find a list of patch files.

+#### Create patch files

 To create a patch file, you need to create a folder containing the same directory path of the upstream project.
 For example, if you need to patch `utils.rs` and it is stored in the `src/` folder, you should create:
 ```sh
 mkdir -p a/src